 The Company issues shares to certain third-party vendors from time to time in lieu of cash for services rendered.
-During the years ended December 31, 2016, 2015 and 2014, 14,500, 45,000 and 0 restricted shares of common stock were issued to certain vendors of the Company as additional consideration for services rendered, respectively.
-Stock compensation expenses for shares issued to third-party vendors of \$166, \$446 and \$0 for the years ended December 31, 2016, 2015 and 2014, respectively, were recognized in general and administrative expenses.
+During the years ended December 31, 2017, 2016 and 2015, 0, 14,500 and 45,000 restricted shares of common stock were issued to certain vendors of the Company as additional consideration for services rendered, respectively.
+Share-based compensation expense for shares issued to third-party vendors of \$0, \$166 and \$446 for the years ended December 31, 2017, 2016 and 2015, respectively, were recognized in general and administrative expenses.

-The share-based compensation expenses for the Company's share options, RSUs and common stock were allocated to the following accounts in the consolidated financial statements for the years ended December 31, 2016, 2015 and 2014:
+The share-based compensation for the Company's share options, RSUs and restricted stock were allocated to the following accounts in the consolidated financial statements for the years ended December 31, 2017, 2016 and 2015: